 Choice of Protocols for Every Situation

 A VPN protocol is the central component of a VPN service that many casual VPN users know little about.
 Most VPN providers have a default protocol but also give you the choice of which protocol to use.
 Multiple protocols and the freedom to choose one are essential depending on what you use the VPN service for, on which device and on which network.

 OpenVPN is still considered the industry standard as it offers a good balance between performance and stability.
 Based on two different transport protocols UDP and TCP, OpenVPN tends to be preferred for desktops and routers.
-For example, ProtonVPN uses it as the default protocol on its Windows app via Smart Protocol that picks UDP or TCP automatically.
+For example, before implementing WireGuard, ProtonVPN used it as the default protocol on its Windows app via Smart Protocol that picked UDP or TCP automatically.

 On its mobile apps, ProtonVPN uses additionally IKEv2/IPsec.
 IKEv2/IPsec tends to increase both speed and security compared to OpenVPN but is more easily blocked.
 It is ideal for everyday browsing and is the default protocol used by Windscribe.

 A third protocol offered by many VPN services is WireGuard.
 WireGuard has a much smaller code base than OpenVPN or IKEv2 and uses state-of-the-art cryptography.
 WireGuard cannot however ensure complete privacy out of the box and requires additional assembly for large deployments.
 NordLynx is an example of how a VPN provider has implemented the WireGuard protocol.
 NordLynx is NordVPN’s default protocol.